1900 English cricket season

-1900 was the 11th season of County Championship cricket in England.
+The 1900 English cricket season featured the 11th edition of the County Championship.
 Yorkshire finished the season unbeaten to take the championship title and were the first unbeaten champions since the official competition began in 1890.
 Defending champions Surrey finished seventh.
 Lancashire were second, and the matches between the two top teams both ended in draws; Yorkshire made 230 in the first innings of the first game, compared to Lancashire's 96, but still could not force a victory, and in the second, with a crowd of over 44,000 present over three days at Old Trafford, Yorkshire took a lead of seven runs on first innings, but as only two and a half hours of play had been possible on the second day, the game was drawn.
 Sussex, who finished third with 18 of 24 matches drawn, enjoyed 2,000 runs from Ranjitsinhji for the second season running, as he bettered the record for most runs in a Championship season to 2,563.
 There were no international matches during this season.